-Sonora Slocum was appointed principal flute of the Milwaukee Symphony Orchestra in 2012 at the age of 22.
-A regular soloist with the Milwaukee Symphony, Slocum is recognized for her “pure, sparkling sound” (Milwaukee Journal Sentinel).
-She has performed with orchestras around the country including guest principal flute with the Chicago Symphony Orchestra and the Orpheus Chamber Orchestra and has appeared with the Philadelphia Orchestra on flute and piccolo.
+Slocum has performed with orchestras around the country including guest principal flute with the Chicago Symphony Orchestra and the Orpheus Chamber Orchestra; She has appeared with the Philadelphia Orchestra on flute and piccolo.
 Her collaborations as guest principal include touring and audio recordings with the Orpheus Chamber Orchestra as well as visual recordings with the Philharmonia Orchestra of New York at Lincoln Center.
 Slocum has worked under such renowned conductors as Charles Dutoit, Christoph Eschenbach, Rafael Frühbeck de Burgos, Sir Simon Rattle, Edo de Waart, Otto-Werner Mueller, John Williams and David Zinman, among many others.

-Sonora spends her summers performing at a variety of prestigious music festivals, which have included the Lincoln Center Festival, Strings Music Festival, Twickenham Fest, and the Lakes Area Music Festival.
-She performs regularly with the chamber music series It’s Frankly Music, led by MSO Concertmaster Frank Almond and has collaborated with the contemporary group Eighth Blackbird.
-In 2019, Sonora will be a featured performer at the National Flute Association Gala in Salt Lake City, UT.
+Sonora spends her summers performing at a variety of prestigious music festivals, including the Lincoln Center Festival, Strings Music Festival, Twickenham Fest, and Lakes Area Music Festival.
+She performs regularly with the chamber music series It’s Frankly Music, led by MSO Concertmaster Frank Almond.
+In 2019, she was a featured performer at the National Flute Association Friday Gala performance at Abravanel Hall in Salt Lake City, UT.

-A fourth generation musician, Slocum grew up in New York City where she attended The Juilliard School and Manhattan School of Music Pre-College Divisions.
+Born into a musical family, Slocum grew up in New York City where she attended The Juilliard School and Manhattan School of Music Pre-College Divisions.
 Slocum holds a Bachelor’s Degree from the Curtis Institute of Music and Master’s Degree in Orchestral Performance from the Manhattan School of Music.
 She attended the Music Academy of the West, as well as the Aspen and Pacific Music Festivals.
-Slocum studied with principal flutists Jeffrey Khaner, Robert Langevin, and Bart Feller, among others.
+Slocum studied with principal flutists Jeffrey Khaner, Robert Langevin, and Bart Feller, among many others.